-One of Pets Alive’s most important goals is to find "forever homes" for all of our animals.
-The dogs that are in our care come in all shapes, sizes, colors and most importantly, personalities.
+One of Pets Alive's most important goals is to and "forever homes" for all of our animals.
+The dogs that are in our care come in all shapes, sizes, colors and most importantly, personalies.

 Our Improving Adoptability program is aimed at helping those dogs whose current behaviors reduce their chances of becoming a member of a new family.

-For our dogs that translates into a series of rewards and ALWAYS humane positive reinforcement for the behavior we want.
-Members of this special group of volunteers learn and use the basic principles of behavior modification to help shape the responses of the dogs that are the most difficult to adopt.
+For our dogs that translates into ALWAYS humane treatment.
+Members of this special group of volunteers learn and use the basic principles of behavior modification to help shape the responses of those dogs that are the most difficult to adopt.